aliahmadcse/globe_bank/README.md

 ![Globe Bank](public/images/docs/ss_globe_bank.png)

-## Set Up Project
+## Setting Up Project Locally

 - Download the project repository from github.
 - Extract the zip file and move the project repository into server's (xampp or wamp) web root folder.
 - Import the database file (globe_bank.sql) into your server.
-- Start your server and type 'localhost/globe_bank/public' to view the site.
+- Start your server and type `localhost/globe_bank/public` to view the site.

 ## Description

-This project public as well as admin interface.
+This project has public as well as admin interfaces.
+Public interface is intended for normal user which you can access by typing `localhost/globe_bank/public` in your browser address bar.

 Public interface is intended for common viewer

+## Admin Access

+User name: johndoedev

+Password: Johndoe@12345

+## Directory and File structure

 ```
 │